mariagwyn/mariagwyn.github.io/README.md

 ### Local Installation

 Git clone this repository, or download it into a directory of your choice.
 Inside the directory run
+1. `npm install` (refernce: pachage.json)
-1. `bundle install` (reference: Gemfile and Gemfile.lock)
+2. `bundle install` (reference: Gemfile and Gemfile.lock)
-2. Run `bundle exec jekyll serve` to create a local site that updates as files are modified.
+3. Run `bundle exec jekyll serve` to create a local site that updates as files are modified.
-3. To build CSS files, run `npm run css-build` and to watch for CSS changes, run `npm run css-watch` (see package.json for other commands).
+4. To build CSS files, run `npm run css-build` and to watch for CSS changes, run `npm run css-watch` (see package.json for other commands).

 ## Structure & Design:
 For the most part, the site follows a typical Jekyll structure.
 The theme utilizes Bulma.